tyleryarrish/tyleryarrish/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

 ✅ Western Governors University student pursuing a B.S. in Cybersecurity and Information Assurance, with a focus on cyber defense and security operations.
 Offering hands-on experience in threat analysis, incident response, and access control through military service and academic projects.
-Familiar with tools like Kali Linux, Wireshark, Nmap, Microsoft Sentinel, and Azure Entra ID.
+Familiar with tools like Python, Wireshark, Active Directory, and Microsoft Azure.

 ✅ DoD 8570 IAT Level I & IAT Level II compliant, with an understanding of the NIST cybersecurity framework and real-world application of SIEM tools, intrusion detection, and log analysis.
 Known for being highly motivated, technically capable, and dedicated to mission success.
 I'm eager to contribute to a collaborative cybersecurity team while continuing to grow professionally.
 I have an Active Secret Clearance with the ability to obtain a TS/SCI.